 Danish Twists with Cream Cheese Filling

-Danish Twists with Cream Cheese Filling are made with a tender, sweet yeast bread, a sweet cream cheese center plus a generous drizzle of a powdered sugar glaze!
+Danish Twists with Cream Cheese Filling are made with tender, sweet yeast bread dough, a sweet cream cheese center plus a generous drizzle of a powdered sugar glaze!

 Way before the Internet, my mom learned of all the latest finds from her bridge club, church or university friends.
 One summer it was all about the Sara Lee outlet in the metropolis of Des Moines, 30 miles south of my hometown, and their Cream Cheese Danish.
 What the heck was cheese doing in a sweet roll, my sisters and I wondered???